 You Have the Right to Cancel or Change Your NJ Auto Insurance:

 You can search for less expensive accident insurance whenever you like – not only when your strategy is up for renewal.
 If you find a superior value, you can drop your old strategy and look for a refund of your unused premium.
-Notwithstanding, never drop your old policy until the new one is active as a result.
+Notwithstanding, never drop your old policy until the new one is acting as a result.
 A lapse in coverage will bring about higher rates in the future.
 You have the option to change your coverages and strategy limits whenever you are ready, even if you are not close to your renewal date.
-If you select lower strategy limits or drop nonmandatory coverage to set aside cash, you reserve a privilege to a refund of your unused premium within 60 days.
+If you select lower strategy limits or drop nonmandatory coverage to set aside cash, you reserve the privilege of a refund of your unused premium within 60 days.

 You Have the Right to NJ Auto Insurance Choices:

-Specialists, intermediaries, and organizations should give you three coverage decisions called "insurance scenarios" while shopping carriers.
+Specialists, intermediaries, and organizations should give you three coverage decisions called "insurance scenarios" while shopping for carriers.
 You should also be told how every decision may affect what you pay and what your advantages would be in case of an accident.
 In other words, you have the option to get some information about extra choices.

 You Have the Right to a Timely NJ Auto Insurance Response:

-You have the option to a prompt response when looking for an arrangement or application from a specialist, representative, or organization.
+You have the option of a prompt response when looking for an arrangement or application from a specialist, representative, or organization.
 Arrangements should be booked with the goal that you can acquire coverage before your current policy expires.
-Kindly note that under current protection guidelines an intentional insurance agency has five working days from the date it gets a completed application to approve or deny coverage to the applicant.
+Kindly note that under current protection guidelines, an intentional insurance agency has five working days from the date it gets a completed application to approve or deny coverage to the applicant.
 Furthermore, an application isn't considered complete until the organization has acquired all relevant data, including a copy of the candidate's driving record from the Motor Vehicle Commission and confirmation of any previous coverage.
 Consequently, the length of your application process can require up to 14 days.
-Make sure you give yourself sufficient opportunity to look for coverage.
+Make sure you give yourself the sufficient opportunity to look for coverage.

 You Have the Right to a Notice of NJ Auto Insurance Cancellation: